nazmulpcc/todo-frontend/README.md

 # todo-frontend
 > NuxtJS Frontend for basic todo application

+## Tech Overview
+This project is built with [NuxtJS](https://nuxtjs.org/) and uses [Vuetify](https://vuetifyjs.com/) ui library.
+All api requests are handled via [Axios](https://github.com/axios/axios).
+This is a PWA meaning ready to be installed in most places where Chrome browser is supported(Windows, linux etc).
+Advanced PWA features like Offline Editing and Syncing is not implemented yet.

 ## Setup
 1. Deploy [Backend](https://github.com/nazmulpcc/todo-backend)
 2. Copy the `.env.example` file to `.env`